rriley/qu-thesis/README.md

 Sadly, I am not available to provide general Latex support, I simply don't have time.
 If you need help learning or using Latex, there are many tutorials online that can help.
-You can also try your advisor or fellow students.
+You can also try your advisor or fellow grad students.

 Patches
 -------